Naval Enlisted Reserve Association

-Naval Enlisted Reserve Association (NERA) is a military advocacy group in the United States, who specifically address the agenda of sea-service reservists.
-Their stated mission is to protect the rights and benefits of enlisted sea-service reservists such as promotion, pay, retirement benefits, personnel strength, and equipment.
-NERA is a prominent member of a powerful coalition of military advocacy groups dedicated to fighting for service members in the Nation's Capitol.
+Naval Enlisted Reserve Association (NERA) was a military advocacy group in the United States, who specifically addressed the agenda of sea-service reservists.
+Their stated mission was to protect the rights and benefits of enlisted sea-service reservists such as promotion, pay, retirement benefits, personnel strength, and equipment.
+NERA was a prominent member of a powerful coalition of military advocacy groups dedicated to fighting for service members in the Nation's Capitol.

-NERA helps maintains national security by ensuring a strong and well-trained Naval, Coast Guard and Marine Corps Reserve.
-They are the only military association composed exclusively of enlisted Sea Service Reservists.
-NERA represents enlisted Sea Service Reservists by providing a singular voice to the Congress, the White House and the Departments of Defense and Transportation regarding issues of benefits and rights.
+NERA helped maintain national security by ensuring a strong and well-trained Naval, Coast Guard and Marine Corps Reserve.
+They were the only military association composed exclusively of enlisted Sea Service Reservists.
+NERA represented enlisted Sea Service Reservists by providing a singular voice to the Congress, the White House and the Departments of Defense and Transportation regarding issues of benefits and rights.

-The NERA provides the NERA College Scholarship Program to deserving applicants and five $1000 to $2000 scholarships are awarded yearly.
+The NERA provided the NERA College Scholarship Program to deserving applicants and five $1000 to $2500 scholarships were awarded yearly.